Kiran7007/Interview-Preparation/docs/kotlin.md

 The important idea is:

-> Flow collection is cooperative and follows coroutine cancellation.

 A safer way to stop collection based on a condition is often to use operators such as: